New Jobless Claims Fall to Pre-Recession Levels

 The Unemployment Insurance Weekly Claims Report was released this morning for last week.
-The 316,000 new claims number was a 10,000 decline from the previous week's 326,000 (an upward revision from 323,000).
+The 323,000 new claims number was a decline of 26,000 from the previous week's 349,000 (revised from 348,000).
 The less volatile and closely watched four-week moving average, which is usually a better indicator of the trend, fell by 4,750, now at 312,000, the best since October 2007 -- two months before the onset of the last recession.